 Sherlock was simply minding his business, reading a book silently.
 He hardly notices the time pass by until he hears you waltz in.
 You tend to pop in almost every other day to check up on him and John.
 He never did anything about it but he had grown quite fond of you.

-“Good evening Sherlock,” you greeted with a small smile.
+“Good evening Sherlock,” you greet with a small smile.
 Your voice was soothing and warm, something he didn’t realize he missed when you weren’t here.
 He watched as you wandered to the kitchen, putting what looked like a tray of some type of meal away.
-More importantly, he noticed the way you shifted most of your weight into your right leg instead of your left.
+More importantly, he noticed the way you shifted most of your weight onto your right leg instead of your left.